Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Results

 While the modified PHOENIX models allow us to explore the structure and chemical species of the atmosphere of WASP-33 b, the self-consistent PHOENIX models allow us to assess its heat-redistribution efficient and metallicity.
 The highest log-likelihood in the PHOENIX self-consistent model suite corresponds to a day-side-only heat-redistribution efficiency $f = 0.5$ and a metallicity of 1$\times$ Solar.
-Confidence intervals comparing the self-consistent PHOENIX models computed using Wilks' Theorem (with 4 free parameters) are shown in Fig.~\ref{fig:wilks_phoenix}, where we use a visualisation similar to that recently shown by \citet{Giacobbe2021}.
+Confidence intervals comparing the self-consistent PHOENIX models computed using Wilks' Theorem (with four free parameters) are shown in Fig.~\ref{fig:wilks_phoenix}, where we use a visualisation similar to that recently shown by \citet{Giacobbe2021}.
 Models with high re-radiation factors $f \geq 1/2$ and high metallicity $\geq 1 \times$ Solar are favoured and within 1$\sigma$ of our best model.
-We note that the preference for the modified PHOENIX models is not surprising given the additional free parameters in the model and the larger number of models explored in the suite.
+We note that the higher S/N-ratio for the modified PHOENIX models compared to the self-consistent PHOENIX models is not necessarily surprising given the additional free parameters in the model and the larger number of models explored in the suite.